chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

    Remove a package.

 ``:unlock``
-   Unlocks the dnf package so that it can be upgraded to a newer version.
+   Unlocks the DNF package so that it can be upgraded to a newer version.

 ``:upgrade``
    Install a package and/or ensure that a package is the latest version.
 This action will ignore the ``version`` attribute.